unionj-cloud/unionj-generator/README.md

 # Installation

 There are two steps.
-- Clone this repository and execute the following command
+- Clone this repository, checkout and execute the following command
 ```
 mvn clean install -Dmaven.test.skip=true
 ```